 IIJ believes that the fulfilment and implementation of corporate governance play an important role both in putting its management philosophy into practice and continuously enhancing its corporate value.
 IIJ has established and operated a corporate governance system to ensure these fulfilments.
-Under the corporate governance system, the Sustainability Committee, chaired by the president, has been established as an organization under the direct control of management to deal with the increasing importance of responding to sustainability-related risks and opportunities in recent years such as climate change, and to promote companywide initiatives across the entire company.
+Under the corporate governance system, the Sustainability Committee, chaired by the president, has been established to deal with the increasing importance of responding to sustainability-related risks and opportunities in recent years such as climate change, and to promote company- wide initiatives across the entire company.
 With regard to climate change related issues, IIJ continues to engage in the relevant initiatives in accordance with the "Policy for Environmental Initiatives," and also identifies, assesses and manages climate change related risks and opportunities from diverse perspectives by cross-sectional members from corporate planning, technology, finance, public relations, human resources and other departments.
 The initiatives of the Sustainability Committee are regularly reported to the Board of Directors, and risks identified by the Sustainability Committee that could have material impacts on the business are integrally managed together with other business risks, which are continuously identified, assessed and managed by the Board of Directors.